Chittranjan and I worked at Amtel, in Baroda. He was a part-time graphic designer, and held a MCA degree from IGNOU.

-I left Baroda in 2004 to work for Zensar Technologies in Pune and Chittranjan left during the same year to start his own company – thestudio5.com
+I left Baroda in 2004 to work in Pune and Chittranjan left Amtel during the same year.
+He started his own company – thestudio5.com

-I met him yesterday, after 10 years, at the Marina Bay Sands hotel, Singapore.
-Today he’s an employer, with 60 people working for him, at a beautiful office in Baroda.
+I met him after 10 years, at the Marina Bay Sands hotel, Singapore.
+Today he’s an employer, with 60 people working for him in Baroda.

 I was awed by his success.
-Here are some questions I asked.
+Here is a brief excerpt of our conversation.

 [Abeesh] How did you manage to get clients?